Climate of Georgia (U.S. state): Winter

 Winter weather watches are issued when there is a "50 percent or greater chance of significant and damaging accumulations of ice during freezing rain situations"; these watches are normally issued 12 to 48 hours in advance.
 A winter storm warning for an ice storm means that icy conditions are "occurring, imminent, or have a very high probability of occurring".
 These warnings are usually issued when there is an 80 percent or greater chance of meeting ice storm conditions.

 Blizzards in Georgia are rare.
 The last blizzard the state had was in March 1993.

-Winter in South Georgia, which lasts from December to January, is much more mild.
+Winter in southern Georgia, which lasts from December to January, are much more mild.
 Daytime highs range from approximately 50 F in the northernmost interior areas to near 70 F along the coast and in the extreme south.

 Winters in Georgia are determined by the Pacific Ocean.
 During El Niño, the jet stream is located along the Southern U.S., allowing for colder and wetter conditions with greater snowfall.
 The opposite phase, La Niña, keeps the jet stream farther north, thus winters are warmer and drier across Georgia.